Sbai: Mon people (Myanmar and Thailand)

-The ethnic Mon is also known to have similar tradition of wearing the shawl-like sabai called yat toot in Mon language, diagonally over the chest covering one shoulder with one end dropping behind the back like that worn by Lao women.
+Artifacts found in ethnic Mon Dvaravati sites depict group of ladies wearing what is similar to sabai.
+The ethnic Mon have a tradition of wearing the shawl-like sabai, called yat toot in Mon language and often made of silk, diagonally across the chest and over one shoulder with the garment's end flowing down behind the back.
+The garment may be embellished with motifs from the Mon heritage, such as the mythical hongsa, a Mon water bird often represented as a duck or swan, and accented with Mon floral symbols.
+In 2024, University of the Philippines Open University (UPOU) Professor Emeritus Dr. Grace Javier Alfonso travelled to the Mon community of Bang Tanai in Thailand to help reinvigorate the Mon sabai/yat toot tradition through packaging that showcases Mon craftsmanship.
 This tradition distinguished them from other ethnic groups in Myanmar.
 The Mon people of Myanmar and Thailand today were the descendants of various Indianized polities, notably Dvaravati.
 Artifacts from Dvaravati sites in what is now Thailand depicted a group of ladies wearing what is similar to sabai.